mkaapu/vm-utility/multipass/README.md

 Or read [mp-launch-usage](https://github.com/mkaapu/vm-utility/blob/main/multipass/mp-launch-usage).

 ### Example
-Create a new Ubuntu LTS VM with a static IP address and enable acccess to the VM instance from host machine through SSH:
+Create a new Ubuntu LTS VM with a static IP address and enable acccess to the VM instance from the host machine through SSH:
 ```
 mp-launch --name my-vm --ip 10.10.10.10
 ssh ubuntu@10.10.10.10